 In your WordPress dashboard, navigate to plugins and click on Add New.
 Search for Ultimate Nofollow.
 Install and activate the plugin.

 Using the plugin you can either set all links in comments to have the no follow or you can set individual links to have the nofollow tag.
 To set all comment links to have the nofollow tag, under the settings menu in your WordPress dashboard, click on Nofollow.
 Check nofollow all links in comments and save your changes.

 You can also insert the nofollow tag to any other link that you are using in your WordPress post or page.
 When editing or creating a new post or page, add a new link and you should have the option to add a nofollow link as shown.
 This allows you to pick and choose which external links you want to add as dofollow and nofollow.

 Unfortunately this method only works with WordPress version 4.9.9 and below.
 The plugin has not been updated to work the new Gutenberg editor.

 Adding nofollow tags to links is a simple task and the plugin makes it easier.
-However given that the plugin has not been updated for some time and may not work with the Gutenberg editor, here is a list of the best noFollow link plugins for WordPress.
+However given that the plugin has not been updated for some time and may not work with the Gutenberg editor, here are some selected alternatives you can consider – best noFollow link plugins for WordPress.